 the biggest culture shock to me is that Sanako does all the housework and cooking for these 4 unrelated boys of the same age as her.
 This was treated as normal and expected in the show.

 knowing that japanese highschool is full of hard tests and cram schools, I dont think this is the expectation for the average girl in Japan.
-However, it is shown to be that domestic life idealistic life of a teenage girl.
+However, Sanako's submissiveness is shown to be the part of the idealistic, domestic life of a teenage girl if school wasn't an issue.

 I did know someone who experienced a bit of this expectation though.
 She is not asian, she is Nigerian. hi if ur reading this lol im talking shit abt ur family.
 It shocked me when she told me she is expected to cook for her grown ass parents in 7th grade.
-From what i've heard, there is a lot of pressure on teenage nigeran girls to not only do all the cooking, but also do very well in school.
-I said all this to say that the expectation for young girls to perform domestic labor to perfectly able family members is not just in shoujo and is very harmful to the girl's social livelihood
+There was a lot of pressure on her to not only do the cooking, but also do very well in school.
+I said all this to say that the expectation for young girls to perform domestic labor to perfectly able family members is not just present in shoujo and is very harmful to the girl's social livelihood.
+Even then, my friend would not be expected to cook for people unrelated to her, unlike Sanako in this stupid ass fucking show.